open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/lithafnium.md

 ## About
 I am a rising freshman at Harvard University with an interest in Computer Science, Music, and Psychology.
 I live in Carlisle, Massachusetts (EST) and I'm currently running Windows 10.

 On the side, I enjoy playing the oboe, drums, playing tennis, taking photos, and of course, coding!

-## Languages:
+## Languages
 - java
 - python
 - C